Billabong (clothing): Return to profitability

-In 2000, the company was listed with sales of A$225 million that grew to A$1.7 billion in 2011.
+In 2000, the company was publicly listed with sales of A$225 million that grew to A$1.7 billion in 2011.
 Profits of A$249 million were achieved in 2007.
 For the six months to 31 December 2011, Billabong experienced a 71% drop in net profit to A$16.097 million.

 In early 2013, Billabong revealed earnings collapses across core business markets that "decimated its business".
 Losses in the December half are A$536.6 million.
 A late August 2013 media report stated, "the Billabong label itself is now deemed essentially worthless, according to Billabong's accounts" following the declaration of an A$859.5 million loss for fiscal year 2013.
 Billabong's brands were worth A$90 million at the end of June 2013, and on the morning of 27 August 2013, the company stated that global sales of A$1.34 billion were down by 13.5% in reported terms for 2012–13.
 The company returned to profitability in 2015—for the 2014 earning reports—with a net profit after tax around A$25.7 million.
 This was first time the company became profitable since 2011.

+In April 2023, Authentic Brands Group made a binding offer to acquire Boardriders, Inc. from Oaktree Capital Management for US$1.25 billion.
+Boardriders includes the Quiksilver, Billabong, Roxy, RVCA, DC Shoes, Element, Von Zipper and Honolua brands.
+The takeover was finalized in September 2023.

+Liberated Brands Bankruptcy

+On February 2, 2025, Liberated Brands, owner of Billabong retail stores in the US, filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $100 million and $500 million.
+The company announced the closure of all remaining Billabong locations in the US, with liquidation sales beginning a week before the bankruptcy.
+The ownership of the brands remains with Authentic Brands Group.